 Today the market is filled with small shops and stalls that sell jewellery, souvenirs, Murano glass and other items on both sides of the Grand Canal.
 An area that was once filled with merchants is now packed with tourists.
 As it is considered a top attraction, the Rialto Bridge is always included in the city tours.
+The Rialto Bridge, an enduring symbol of Venice, invites visitors to experience the city's vibrant spirit and rich history.
+Crossing this iconic bridge, with its picturesque views and bustling market stalls, immerses you in the charm and allure of Venetian life.
+Discover the magic of the Rialto Bridge and create memories that will last a lifetime.
 Choose a side and enjoy one of the most classic images of Venice, as the gondolas glide against the water.

 Ponte di Rialto (Rialto Bridge) photos: